 The rules dealing with federal income taxation are constantly under review by persons involved in the legislative process and by the IRS and the U.S. Department of the Treasury.
 Changes to the tax laws, with or without retroactive application, could adversely affect our investors or us.
 We cannot predict how changes in the tax laws might affect our investors or us.
 New legislation, Treasury Regulations, administrative interpretations or court decisions could significantly and negatively affect our ability to qualify as a REIT, the federal income tax consequences of such qualification or the federal income tax consequences of an investment in us.
-Also, the law relating to the tax treatment of other entities, or an investment in other entities, making an investment in such other entities more attractive relative to an investment in a REIT.
+Also, the law relating to the tax treatment of other entities, or an investment in other entities, could change, making an investment in such other entities more attractive relative to an investment in a REIT.

-COVID-19 and governmental or business restrictions intended to prevent its spread could adversely impact our business, financial condition, results of operations, cash flows, liquidity and ability to satisfy our debt service obligations and to pay dividends and distributions to security holders.
+Pandemics and related governmental or business restrictions could adversely impact our business, financial condition, results of operations, cash flows, liquidity and ability to satisfy our debt service obligations and to pay dividends and distributions to security holders.

-The continuing impacts of COVID-19 and governmental or business restrictions intended to prevent its spread remain highly unpredictable and volatile and have had a significant adverse impact on economic and market conditions around the world during the last three years, including in the United States and specifically in the markets in which we own properties (including development projects).
-The severity and specific impacts of COVID-19 continue to evolve, including with respect to current and future variants of COVID-19.
-There is considerable uncertainty regarding, among other things, (i) the extent to which COVID-19 and its variants will continue to spread, (ii) the extent and duration of governmental or business measures aimed to contain the virus, such as instituting quarantines, restrictions on travel, "shelter in place" rules, stay-at-home orders, density limitations, social distancing measures, restrictions on business operations and/or construction projects (including, for some types of business operations and construction projects, possible required shut-downs) and (iii) whether any such measures that have been lifted will be reinstated, or whether more restrictive measures will be imposed.
-As a result, we may not be able to avoid adverse impacts on our business, financial condition, results of operations, cash flows, liquidity and ability to satisfy our debt service obligations and to pay dividends and distributions to security holders.
-For instance we have previously seen a material reduction in rent collections from certain tenants, particularly retail tenants, as a result of such measures.
-There can be no assurance as to how long any restrictions intended to prevent the spread of COVID-19 may remain in place in the states and cities where we own properties.
-If any such restrictions remain in place for an extended period of time, we may experience further reductions in rents from our tenants.
+The COVID-19 pandemic and governmental and business restrictions intended to prevent the viruses spread had a significant adverse impact on economic and market conditions around the world, including in the United States and specifically in the markets in which we own properties.
+Whether we will experience another pandemic or similar health-related crisis and if so, the extent and duration of any governmental or business measures aimed to contain such illness, such as quarantines, restrictions on travel, stay-at-home orders, density limitations, social distancing measures, restrictions on business operations and/or construction projects, is highly unpredictable.
+As a result, we may not be able to avoid another pandemic's adverse impacts on our business, financial condition, results of operations, cash flows, liquidity and ability to satisfy our debt service obligations and to pay dividends and distributions to security holders.
+For instance, we previously saw a material reduction in rent collections from certain tenants, particularly retail tenants, as a result of the COVID-19 pandemic and related governmental and business measures.